Celebrating Hispanic Heritage Month

 Why do you think diversity and inclusion in the healthcare workforce are important?
 How do greater diversity and inclusion affect the patient experience?

 • "I believe that diversity and inclusion in the healthcare workforce are incredibly important for several reasons.
 Diverse healthcare teams bring together a range of perspectives, backgrounds and experiences.
 This diversity can lead to more innovative and effective solutions to complex medical issues.
 Different cultural insights can also help healthcare providers better understand and address the unique needs of a diverse patient population.
 When patients see healthcare professionals who look like them or come from similar backgrounds, it can build trust and improve communication.
 Patients are more likely to feel comfortable discussing their health concerns, which can lead to more accurate diagnoses and better treatment outcomes.
 Inclusion in healthcare also reduces disparities in access to care and quality of care, which is particularly important for minority populations.
 A diverse healthcare workforce is better equipped to tackle health disparities and provide culturally competent care.
 It can help address issues related to language barriers, cultural beliefs and social determinants of health that can impact patient outcomes.
-Greater diversity and inclusion in the healthcare workforce not only benefit healthcare providers themselves by creating a more dynamic and compassionate workplace, but also significantly enhance the patient experience by ensuring equitable access to quality care and improved health outcomes.” – John, Overlake team member
+Greater diversity and inclusion in the healthcare workforce not only benefit healthcare providers themselves by creating a more dynamic and compassionate workplace, but also significantly enhance the patient experience by ensuring equitable access to quality care and improved health outcomes.” – John, Certified Anesthesia Technician

 • “We each have a story.
 By listening to one another, we can better understand the journey that has made us who we are.” – Rosa, nurse